Laboratory Investigation

-Laboratory Investigation is a peer-reviewed medical journal of pathology published by the Nature Publishing Group.
+Laboratory Investigation is a peer-reviewed medical journal of pathology published by Elsevier.
 It is the official journal of the United States and Canadian Academy of Pathology.
 The journal is published monthly, with one supplemental issue per year.

-According to the Journal Citation Reports, Laboratory Investigation has a 2020 impact factor of 5.662, ranking it 11th out of 77 in the category Pathology.
+According to the Journal Citation Reports, Laboratory Investigation has a 2022 impact factor of 5.0, ranking it 14th out of 76 in the category Pathology.

-Pathobiology in Focus is a special publication established in 2006, published in parallel with Laboratory Investigation.
-It publishes select articles deemed to have higher profiles.
+Aims and Scope

+Laboratory Investigation offers prompt publication of high-quality original research that advances the understanding and classification of human disease.